 Muhammad Ibn Jariral-Tabari is famous first and foremost for his two main works – the interpreteation of the Quran called ‘Tafsir al-Tabari’ and the history of the Islamic world called ‘Tarikh al-Tabari’.

 Imam al-Tabari’s other major work was the ‘Tarikh al-Tabari’ (‘The History of the Prophets and Kings’), which earned him the fame of the ‘father of Muslim historiography’.
-This is a universal history from the Creation to the 9th century, the most complete and detailed book among other such histories which holds its authority up until this day.
 The book was completed in 914.

-Unfortunately, this monumental work which obody can boast to have equaled in excellence was never completed and stopped with the death of imam Muhammad al-Tabari in 922.
+Unfortunately, this monumental was never complete and stopped with the death of imam Muhammad al-Tabari in 922.